chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-meltpool/laser-meltpool.rst

 We start the simulation with a rectangular mesh that spans the domain defined by the corner points situated at :math:`[-0.0001, 0]` and
-:math:`[0.0019, 0.0005]`.
-The first :math:`[8,2]` couple defines the number of initial grid subdivisions along the length and height of the rectangle.
+:math:`[0.0009, 0.0005]`.
+The first :math:`[4,2]` couple of the ``set grid arguments`` parameter defines the number of initial grid subdivisions along the length and height of the rectangle.
 This allows for the initial mesh to be composed of perfect squares.
-We proceed then to redefine the mesh globally eight times by setting
+We proceed then to redefine the mesh globally seven times by setting
-``set initial refinement=8``.
+``set initial refinement=7``.

 .. code-block:: text